auitenbroek1/hivestudio-script/hive-projects/hivestudio-script/README.md

-# HiveStudio Script - you must be a current client/subscriber to utilize Hive Studio.
+# You must be a current client/subscriber to utilize Hive Studio.
 Violators will be pursued.